Vital statistics (government records): History

+United Kingdom

 Prior to the creation of the General Register Office (GRO) in 1837, there was no national system of civil registration in England and Wales.
 Baptisms, marriages and burials were recorded in parish registers maintained by Church of England (Anglican) clergy.
 However, with the great increase in nonconformity and the gradual relaxation of the laws against Catholics and other dissenters from the late 17th century, more and more baptisms, marriages and burials were going unrecorded in the registers of the Anglican Church.

 The increasingly poor state of English parish registration led to numerous attempts to shore up the system in the 18th and early 19th centuries.
-The Marriage Act of 1753 attempted to prevent 'clandestine' marriages by imposing a standard form of entry for marriages, which had to be signed by both parties to the marriage and by witnesses.
+The Marriage Act 1753 attempted to prevent 'clandestine' marriages by imposing a standard form of entry for marriages, which had to be signed by both parties to the marriage and by witnesses.
 Additionally, except in the case of Jews and Quakers, legal marriages had to be carried out according to the rites of the Church of England.
-Sir George Rose's Parochial Registers Act of 1812 laid down that all events had to be entered on standard entries in bound volumes.
+Sir George Rose's Parochial Registers Act 1812 (52 Geo.
+3. c.
+146) laid down that all events had to be entered on standard entries in bound volumes.
 It also declared that the church registers of Nonconformists were not admissible in court as evidence of births, marriages and deaths.
 Only those maintained by the clergy of the Church of England could be presented in court as legal documents, and this caused considerable hardship for Nonconformists.
 A number of proposals were presented to Parliament to set up centralised registries for recording vital events in the 1820s but none came to fruition.